Axionis47/ai-data-scientist-agent/backend/docs/API.md

 ```
 { "job_id": "<hex>" }
 ```
-- Behavior: enqueues a background run of the pipeline for the job.
+- Behaviour: enqueues a background run of the pipeline for the job.

 ## Status
 GET /status/{job_id}